Azure/secrets-store-csi-driver-provider-azure/testing.md

     PROVIDER_TEST_IMAGE=e2e/secrets-store-csi-driver-provider-azure
     # local path to folder container cloned Secrets Store CSI Driver
     SECRETS_STORE_CSI_DRIVER_PATH=<your_local_path_to_the_secrets_store_csi_driver>
+    # will disable tests not related to the Kind Cluster
+    CI_KIND_CLUSTER=true
     ```
 <details>
   <summary>The finished 'secrets.env' should look like this:</summary>